AMEDEO AIR FOUR PLUS LIMITED

 - The function of the Audit Committee (the “Committee”) is to ensure that the Company, and its subsidiaries, maintain high standards of integrity in their financial reporting and internal controls as appropriate.

-- The Chairman of the Committee shall be John Le Prevost or, failing him, be appointed by the members of the The appointment of the Chairman of the Committee will be reviewed on an annual basis by the Board of directors of the Company.
-The Chairman of the Company shall not be Chairman of the Committee.
+- The Chairman of the Committee shall be John Le Prevost or, failing him, be appointed by the members of the Committee.
+The appointment of the Chairman of the Committee will be reviewed on an annual basis by the Board of directors of the Company.
+The Chairman of the Company shall not be a member of the Committee.

 - A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.